moretrim/ccHFM/README.markdown

   - Even if the above were taken care of, a decision cannot accurately check that all conditions for a valid war are met.
 This is generally the case for all decisions or events that start wars, but is more prominent for a decision that is not a one-shot button.
-  - The communist defender of the war received a free “Make Puppet” counter-CB.
+  - The communist defender of the war received a free *Make Puppet* counter-CB.
 This lead to all kinds of oddities.

   The intent behind the decision is better reflected as a proper casus belli.
 This change is still